 - a) Name and date of birth of recipient,

 - b) recipient Medicaid ID,

 - c) dates of services,

-- d) initial assessment,
+- d) initial and annual assessments,

 - e) initial physician's order and any changes to the physician's order, (All provider's orders must be signed and dated by a licensed nurse)

 - f) physician order renewals, (All provider's orders must be signed and dated by a licensed nurse)

 - g) recipient consent for services,

 - h) diagnoses from qualified Medical Professional,

 - i) medical history and physical,

-- j) threshold violations,
+- i) threshold violations,

 - k) name of RPM provider and person providing services,

 - I) nature, start and end time, extent or units of services provided, and

-- m) a written assessment of the client's progress. (documented in the patient's chart at least monthly until discharge),

-- n) Initial home assessment for RPM,

-- o) Initial setup of RPM equipment,

-- p) Instructions and education on the use of monitoring devices,
+January 2025

-The Current Procedural Terminology (CPT) and Current Dental Terminology (CDT) codes descriptors, and other data are copyright © 2024 American Medical Association and © 2024 American Dental Association (or such other date publication of CPT and CDT).
+The Current Procedural Terminology (CPT) and Current Dental Terminology (CDT) codes descriptors, and other data are copyright © 2025 American Medical Association and © 2025 American Dental Association (or such other date publication of CPT and CDT).
 All rights reserved.
 Applicable FARS/DFARS apply.